expfactory/expfactory/docs/pages/1-generate.md

 # Custom Configuration
 If you want more specificity to configure your container, you might want to customize the database or experiment variables.
+There are **two** kinds of customization, the customization that happens **before** you build the container (akin to setting defaults for future users of it) and the customization that happens at runtime (meaning defining the database type when you start the container).

+If you change the defaults, this means that any users that run your container (without specifying these variables) will get these as default.
+If you want your container to be most usable by others, we recommend that you don't do this, and keep the defaults as the most flexible types - a flat file system database and general study id (expfactory).

+If you leave these defaults, you (and the future users of your container) can then easily customize these variables when the container is started in the future.
+The risk of setting a default database like `sql` or `postgres` is that a user that doesn't know some credential needs to be defined won't be able to use the container.

+The choice is up to you!
+For settings defaults, see the first section [default variables](#default-variables).
+For setting at runtime, see the second section [runtime variables](#runtime-variables).

-## Variables
+## Default Variables
 When you run a build with `vanessa/expfactory-builder` image, there are other command line options available pertaining to the database and study id.
 Try running `docker run vanessa/expfactory-builder build --help` to see usage.

-**output**
-You actually **don't** want to edit the recipe output file, since this happens inside the container (and you map a folder of your choice to it.)
-The others, however, you can modify.

-**database**
+If you customize these variables, the container recipe generated will follow suit.

+### database

+**filesystem**
 The default (simplest) method for a database is flat files, meaning that results are written to a mapped folder on the local machine, and each participant has their own results folder.
 This option is provided as many labs are accustomed to providing a battery locally, and want to save output directly to the filesystem without having any expertise with setting up a database.
 This argument doesn't need to be specified, but would coincide with:

 ```